-In December 2020, Anna Malesza-Kutny made debut at Oper Köln followed in Korngold’s Die tote Stadt, where she was covering Contessa Almaviva in the revival of Mozart’s Le nozze di Figaro in the spring of 2021.
-She made her company debut at Staatsoper Unter den Linden in 2019, creating the part of Septette in the world premiere of Widmann’s Babylon.
+The Polish soprano made debut at Oper Köln in Korngold’s Die tote Stadt in 2020 and was later covering Contessa Almaviva in Mozart’s Le nozze di Figaro.
+During the 2021/2022 season, she will sing at Oper Köln in new productions of Braunfels’ Die Vögel and Purcell’s Der Sturm.
+Anna Malesza-Kutny had her first performance at Staatsoper Unter den Linden in 2019, creating the part of Septette in the world premiere of Widmann’s Babylon.

-Anna Malesza-Kutny performed with several orchestras in Poland, besides, she was accompanied by Göttinger Symphonieorchester, Gürzenich-Orchester Köln, Sinfornia Varsovia Orchester, Symphonieorchester RTE at Internationalen Concert Hall in Dublin, Toruńska Orkiestra Symfoniczna.
+Anna Malesza-Kutny performed with accompanied by Göttinger Symphonieorchester, Gürzenich-Orchester Köln, Orchestra of the Age of Enlightenment, Sinfornia Varsovia Orchester, Symphonieorchester RTE at Internationalen Concert Hall in Dublin, Toruńska Orkiestra Symfoniczna.
 She performed at the Polish opera companies including Teatr Wielki w Poznaniu, Teatr Wielki-Opera Narodowa Warszawa and Opera na Zamku w Szczecin.
-She performed under the baton of conductors including Thomas Guggeis, Sir Simon Rattle, Julien Salemkour, Nabil Shehata, Christopher Ward.
+She performed under the baton of conductors including Thomas Guggeis, Riccardo Minasi, Sir Simon Rattle, Julien Salemkour, Nabil Shehata, Christopher Ward.

 This biography is for information only and should not be reproduced. © Artistainternational, July 2021.